futureofcoding/futureofcoding.org/drafts/dctp.md

 #### What is a graphic?

-Let's get a bit more mathematical with our definitions.
+Let's get a bit more mathematical[[1](#1)] with our definitions.
 A graphic is something that relates x- and y- coordinates to colors.
 You give it an x-y pair; it gives you a color.

 Here's the difference between bitmaps and SVGs: what kind of numbers make up the x-y pairs?